EZ-Robotics/EZ-Site/projects/2023-03-21-pure-pursuit/index.md

 Pure Pursuit is a tracking algorithm that allows a robot to follow a given path by following a point some distance ahead like a carrot on a stick.
 It requires some way of knowing where your current position is and a generated path.

 ## Position Tracking
-Position tracking is a piece of code that given 2 or 3 encoders you can extrapolate the X, Y and angle of the robot.
+Position tracking is a piece of code that given 2 or 3 encoders you can extrapolate the X, Y, and angle of the robot.

-This is explained far batter by others, and here are resources that I used:
+This is explained far better by others, and here are the resources that I used:
 [5225A Tracking Documentation](https://wiki.purduesigbots.com/software/odometry)
 [QUEEN Video Explanation](https://www.youtube.com/watch?v=_T6KHywSP58)

-This code relies on the speed that sensors update at, because it figures out the change in position over the time it takes for sensors to update, and adds that change to a current global value.
+This code relies on the speed at which sensors update, because it figures out the change in position over the time it takes for sensors to update, and adds that change to a current global value.

 `LEFT_OFFSET` and `RIGHT_OFFSET` are the "track width".
 This is the width between the tracking wheels on the robot,  I have them split into 2 variables because technically they do not need to be the same number.
 `CENTER_OFFSET` is the distance from a perpendicular tracking wheel to the turning center of the robot.
-This number can actually be anything, but the nicest way is for this to align with the robots turning center.
+This number can actually be anything, but the nicest way is for this to align with the robot's turning center.
 This can be tuned by turning the robot in place and adjusting this number until the XY stops rotating around the robot.
 ```cpp
 void tracking_task() {
   double l_current = 0, r_current = 0;